 Relationship of this section to GINA.
 This section is consistent with GINA's provisions that permit employment entities to monitor genetic effects of workplace exposures.
-E.g., 42 U.S.C. § 2000ff-1(b)(5) (Supp.
+42 U.S.C. §§ 2000ff-1(b)(5), 2000ff-2(b)(5), 2000ff-3(b)(5), 2000ff-4(b)(5) (Supp.
 II 2008).
-Both GINA and this act limit employer access to aggregate genetic data, with an exception for health-care employees administering the monitoring.
-The Drafting Committee has been advised that employer-provided genetic monitoring should normally be conducted by professionals - typically genetic counselors, geneticists, or physicians - from outside the employer organization.
-This act is not intended, however, to regulate the practice of medicine, and so it does not directly forbid an employer from using employees to conduct monitoring.
-If an employer does use employees, it would be necessary for the health-care professional providing genetic services to obtain the genetic information of participating employees.
-The act specifies that this health-care professional must be "a licensed health-care professional or board-certified genetic counselor" because this is the language used in GINA.
-The Drafting Committee notes, however, that it should be sufficient if a genetic counselor is board-eligible.
+Both GINA and this act permit employer access only to aggregate genetic data, with an exception for health-care employees administering the monitoring.
+Employer-provided genetic monitoring should normally be conducted by professionals (typically genetic counselors, geneticists, or physicians) from outside the employer organization.
+However, because the act does not directly forbid an employer from using employees to conduct monitoring it contains an exception allowing the health-care professional providing genetic monitoring to obtain the genetic information of participating employees.